MiDataInt/midataint.github.io/_docs/registry/00_index.md

 Providers, please see
 [these instructions](/mdi-suite-template/docs/suite_sharing.html#add-your-public-tools-to-the-mdi-suite-registry)
-for getting your suites listed,
+for getting your suites listed.

 ### Security notice
 Be advised that people with malicious intent